uruloki85/documentacion/Spring.md

 @RunWith(SpringJUnit4ClassRunner.class)
 @SpringApplicationConfiguration(classes = {Application.class})
 @WebAppConfiguration
-@Transactional
+@Transactional(value = "secondaryTransactionManager") //Necessary if there are several datasources
 @TestExecutionListeners({ DependencyInjectionTestExecutionListener.class,
-  DirtiesContextTestExecutionListener.class,
   TransactionDbUnitTestExecutionListener.class })
-@DbUnitConfiguration(databaseConnection = {"secondaryDataSource"}) //Only necessary if dataSource bean is not named exactly dataSource
+@DbUnitConfiguration(databaseConnection = {"secondaryDataSource"}) //Necessary if there are several datasources
 @DatabaseSetup(value = {"/db/crg_sample.xml", "/db/crg_dac.xml", "/db/ega_submission_account.xml"}) //Database content that will be populated before executing each test
 @DatabaseTearDown(value = {"/db/crg_sample.xml", "/db/crg_dac.xml", "/db/ega_submission_account.xml"}, type = DatabaseOperation.DELETE_ALL) //If you want to delete all database content after each test
 @IntegrationTest("server.port:0")//Without this the complete context is not loaded (with all custom configuration)